Cradle of Erotica: Critical reception

 The book and its authors, Allen Edwardes and R.E.L Masters, have been criticized for perpetuating orientalism, especially in retrospective reviews.
 Orientalism is a patronizing, and often racist branch of Western thought about the beliefs and practices of cultures in India, East Asia, or the Middle East.

-In the American Sociological Review, a contemporary review by Evelyn Hooker praised the intention of the work, but stated that its propensity to exaggerate made it unfit for scientifically rigorous research.
-Joseph Boone uses orientalism as his weapon of demystification against Edwardes and Masters' fictional portrayal of Eastern sexuality.
+A contemporary positive review for Psychosomatics written by "W. D." claimed the book was well cited and a useful resource for sexologists.
+Another contemporary review in the American Sociological Review by Evelyn Hooker praised the intention of the work, but argued its propensity to exaggerate made it unfit for scientifically rigorous research.

+In recent years, Joseph Boone uses orientalism as his weapon of demystification against what he argues is Edwardes and Masters' fictional portrayal of Eastern sexuality.
 Boone states that homosexuality is recognized and glorified in Eastern sexuality in order to make Western, white, civilization more pure and civilized.
-He uses the obsession with the penis sizes of Egyptians and Arabian men in The Cradle of Erotica as his perfect example of the sublimation.
-Through a complicated method of execution, Edwardes and Masters use exotic Eastern sexuality as a platform of expressing Western homosexual thought, without sacrificing any supposed homologous sexual belief that is supposedly shared among all Western people.
-Roland Boer went further in his 2012 work The Earthly Nature Of The Bible, stating that The Cradle of Erotica was an example of what he called "Orientialist camp" that was a hallmark of Edwardes' career.
+He uses the obsession with the penis sizes of Egyptians and Arabian men in The Cradle of Erotica as a perfect example of sublimation.
+Boone goes on to say that through a complicated method of execution, Edwardes and Masters use exotic Eastern sexuality as a platform for expressing Western homosexual thought, without sacrificing any homologous sexual belief that is supposedly shared among all Western people.
+Roland Boer goes further in his 2012 work The Earthly Nature Of The Bible, stating that The Cradle of Erotica is an example of what he called "Orientialist camp" that was a hallmark of Edwardes' career.

-A contemporary positive review for Psychosomatics written by "W. D." claimed the book was well cited and a useful resource for sexologists.